 When companies such as Amazon started offering public computing via AWS, it was a model most of us understood - renting things we didn't want to own.
 More to the point, they ushered in the idea that computing was now a 'utility', not a 'product'.
 Directors who declared they should run their own servers usually didn't insist on having their own electricity supply, or independent sewage facilities as well.

 The basic narrative of serverless computing is that a third party runs your code on their platform, so you don't need to maintain a server.
 In the case of a website for example, you expose the code (probably in a public facing code repository such as Bitbucket or Github) and the serverless provider reads it, builds it and deploys it.
-For an example of this, take a look at Netlify and how they work within JAMstack.
+For example, take a look at Netlify and how they work within JAMstack.
 A recent entry to this arena, Github Actions, has sensibly realised that if folk keep their code on its systems, then maybe they can leverage that to add additional services.

 The hidden kicker of a serverless offering something like AWS Lambda is that you only get charged when the code runs.
 This immediately gives an organisation the power to implement cost control in a much more meaningful way.
 It moves an item from any sense of it being CAPEX to purely OPEX.
 The need to run around turning off the lights in empty rooms goes away (this is subject to the usual political constraints; some business units may find it harder to explain any form of increased OPEX).

 Now, the first obvious problem here is that there are many different things called 'code' and no one can possibly know how to run all of it.
 When it comes down to application development, however, there is a small group of favoured languages, one of which any given developer is bound to speak.
 Also, as users of Docker have discovered, there are plenty of ways to treat a server framework as a commodity, making developers a little less invested in the plumbing associated with their chosen language.
 This has given more or less every language the same claim as once only Java proclaimed: "write once, run anywhere".